League1 Ontario: Origins

 Dylan Sacramento of Toronto FC Academy scored the first ever goal in the league with a 10th-minute strike against Vaughan Azzurri.
 In the same game, Mateo Restrepo received the league's first red card.
-On July 22, 2014, the league and the Ontario Soccer Association announced the termination of Internacional de Toronto's license agreement due to "failure to comply with agreed-upon league standards," with league matches rescheduled for the season to accommodate the change.
+On July 22, 2014, the league and the Ontario Soccer Association announced the termination of Internacional de Toronto's license agreement due to "failure to comply with agreed-upon league standards", with league matches rescheduled for the season to accommodate the change.
 Toronto FC Academy were crowned the inaugural league champions on October 4, 2014, after defeating the Cataraqui Clippers 3–1 to secure the top place in the regular season standings.
 Vaughan Azzurri and Sigma FC contested the inaugural League1 Cup on October 19, 2014, at BMO Field, with the Azzurri winning the single-game cup final 2–1 to be crowned champions.

 As the number of teams in the league continued to grow through expansion, the league introduced a two-conference format with the winner of each conference facing off in a championship match.
 After the 2016 season, the Inter-Provincial Cup was cancelled, with the winners of League1 Ontario and the PLSQ instead advancing to the national Canadian Championship the following season, beginning in 2018.

 In 2018, the league returned to a single division, introducing playoffs for the top finishers of the league to decide the league champion.
 The League Cup tournament was eliminated the following season.

 On November 14, 2018, the Canadian Premier League announced its purchase of League1 Ontario.
 According to L1O commissioner Dino Rossi, L1O would serve as "CPL's official development league."

 Due to restrictions associated with the COVID-19 pandemic, the league cancelled the 2020 season and delayed the start of the 2021 season.

-On January 25, 2022, League1 Ontario announced a major restructuring of the men's and women's competitions to commence in 2024.
-The league will be split into three tiers (Premier, Championship, and League2) with promotion and relegation between the tiers.
+In 2022, L1O joined League1 Canada as a founding member.
+League1 Canada is an alliance of soccer leagues that operate at the pro-am level.

+Reorganization

+In 2024, League1 Ontario restructured from a single league into a three-tier competition.
+Existing teams were assigned to one of the top-two tiers based on the number of points they earned in the previous two seasons.
+The top-tier "League1 Ontario Premier" division included the top 12 teams while the second tier "League1 Ontario Championship" division featured the remaining 10 teams (with expansion to 12 teams in the 2025 season).
+Along with this, a third tier known as League2 Ontario debuted in 2024 with 24 teams that included existing club B teams and new teams joining the league.
+League2 was created as an entry point for expansion clubs to the L1O system.

-Future expansion clubs will enter at the League2 level and will have to win to earn promotion to the Championship and then Premier divisions.
-Also in 2024 will be the return of the L1 Cup, a league cup knockout tournament which will feature teams from all three tiers in the L1O system.
+Under the reorganization, teams have the ability to move up and down between tiers through a process of promotion and relegation.
+The 2024 season also saw the return of the L1 Cup, a league cup knockout tournament which features teams from all three tiers of the L1O system.